-How The Pandemic Has Impacted The Software Development Industry
+Impacts On The Software Development Industry

 There are several ways the pandemic has impacted the software development industry.
 Since Covid-19, many software development enterprises have had to work twice as hard to keep up with the digital transformation.
 Even with businesses reopening, tech companies continue to see how coronavirus has affected demands and trends across the industry.
-As a software development manager, you need to know how the pandemic has changed the tech landscape.
+As a software development manager, you must know how the pandemic has changed the tech landscape.
 This way, you can implement changes in your enterprise to keep up with the competitive marketplace.

 High Demand For Developer Talent